dongyunpeng-sjtu/spark/docs/sql-error-conditions.md

 [SQLSTATE: 42703](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)

-A column, variable, or function parameter with name `<objectName>` cannot be resolved.
+A column or function parameter with name `<objectName>` cannot be resolved.

 For more details see [UNRESOLVED_COLUMN](sql-error-conditions-unresolved-column-error-class.html)